hashlookup/private-search-set/README.md

 The feed format is composed of a directory with the following structure:

-- `private-search-set.pss` - Private search as a standalone file. `required`
+- `private-search-set.pss` - Private search as a standalone file. `OneOfrequired`
 - `private-search-set.json` - Meta data of the private search file. `required`
-- `private-search-set.bloom` - Bloomfilter file of the pss set. `required`
+- `private-search-set.bloom` - Bloomfilter file of the pss set. `OneOfrequired`

 Those two files can be included in a MISP feed format export.
+The feed can contain a single Bloom filter set along with meta-data or a hash list file with the hash values or even both files with the meta-data.

 ### MISP Object template